Interacting Supernovae and Supernova Impostors. SN 2009ip, is this the end?: Observations

+The final photometry of the transient (Tables \ref{tab_opt}\footnote{We find excellent agreement with the CRTS and \citet{pri12b} photometry.
+The first version of \citet{mau12} posted to the arXiv archive showed a large disagreement with our photometry, being fainter by more than 2 mags in B band and 0.3 mags in I band.
+The R-band data were in reasonable agreement to the order of a few hundredths of a magnitude.
+Hence the average B-R color computed with the Mauerhan et al. photometry was $\sim$ 2.5, vs. B-R $\sim$ 0.5-0.7 that is calculated with our data.
+However, subsequent versions of the Mauerhan et al. paper (versions 2 and 3) show fair agreement with our photometry, with differences of few tenths of a magnitude.}, \ref{tab_swift} and \ref{tab_NIR}), along with unpublished optical photometry of the comparison object NGC 3432-LBV1 (Table \ref{tab_00ch}).
+The magnitudes of the reference stars in the field of NGC 7259 are listed in Table \ref{tab_seqstars}.

-The R-band absolute light curve of SN 2009ip starting from August 2009 and spanning a period of more than 3 years is shown in Figure \ref{fig2} (Top panel) along with that of a similar event, NGC 3432-LBV1 \citep{pasto10}, the debated transient (SN or impostor) 1961V \citep[photographic mags,][]{ber63,ber64,ber65,ber67} and the revised visual light curve of the Giant Eruption of $\eta$ Carinae in 1842-1845 \citep[see][and references therein]{smi11}.
-The same distance modulus ($\mu$ = 31.55 mag) and interstellar extinction (A$_R$ = 0.051) adopted by \citet{smi10} and \citet{mau12} for SN 2009ip have been used in the absolute R-band light curve of Figure \ref{fig2}.
+The R-band absolute light curve of SN 2009ip starting from August 2009 and spanning a period of more than 3 years is shown in Figure \ref{fig2} along with that of a similar event, NGC 3432-LBV1 \citep{pasto10}, the debated transient (SN or impostor) 1961V \citep[photographic mags,][]{ber63,ber64,ber65,ber67} and the revised visual light curve of the Giant Eruption of $\eta$ Carinae in 1842-1845 \citep[see][and references therein]{smi11}.
+The same distance modulus ($\mu$ = 31.55$\pm$ 0.15 mag) and interstellar extinction (A$_R$ = 0.051) adopted by \citet{smi10} and \citet{mau12} for SN 2009ip have been used in the absolute R-band light curve of Figure \ref{fig2}.
 The erratic light curves of all these transients show similar features.
-SN 2009ip experienced a few intense eruptive phases, including those on August-September 2009 and from May to October 2011, characterized by a sequence of sharp luminosity peaks followed by rapid magnitude declines; the multi-band light curve of the 2009 event covering a period of about 3 months is shown in the bottom panel.
-The 2009 eruptive phase presents the erratic evolution typical of on LBV-type giant eruption, and is very similar to those observed in the Giant Eruption of $\eta$ Carinae and in NGC 3432-LBV1.
+SN 2009ip experienced a few intense eruptive phases, including those on August-September 2009 and from May to October 2011, characterized by a sequence of sharp luminosity peaks followed by rapid magnitude declines.

+The detailed, multi-band light curve of SN 2009ip during different outbursts is shown in Figure \ref{fig3}, with the 2009 event in the top panel (BVRI bands), the 2011 event in the middle panel (R band only) and the 2012 outbursts in the bottom panel (from the ultra-violet SWIFT data to the NIR bands).